 A “blind spot” is any area around a car or truck that the driver can’t see directly while at the wheel.
 These exist in nearly all vehicles, including passenger cars, vans, and trucks.
 Certain types of vehicles, such as motorcycles, have little to no blind spots at all.
-Commercial truck blind spots can be larger than those for passenger cars.
+Commercial tractor-trailer blind spots can be larger than those for passenger cars.

 Why Do Trucks Have Such Large Blind Spots?